PaoloRibeca/KPop/README.md

 * [`KPopTwist`](#43-kpoptwist).
 It implements the unsupervised generation of coordinate transformations (or "twisters") from databases of *k*-mer spectra.
 Each transformation is optimised for the database at hand, and turns ("twists") *k*-mer spectra into numerical vectors of a typically very much reduced dimensionality.
 Both the transformation and the resulting twisted spectra can be stored as a binary object for future use
 * [`KPopTwistDB`](#44-kpoptwistdb).
 It implements a number of operations on twisted spectra.
 It can: use an existing twister to twist *k*-mer spectra; generate databases of twisted spectra and output/input them as binary files or text tables; compute and summarise distances between twisted spectra; and more.

+In addition, a small helper program is provided:
+* [`KPop-hash2kmer`](#45-kpop-hash2kmer).
+It performs the inverse of `KPopCount`'s hashing: it reads *k*-mer hashes (one per line) &mdash; such as the ones appearing as row names in the spectra and databases produced by the other programs &mdash; and back-translates them into the corresponding sequences.
+This is useful, for instance, to find out which *k*-mers have been selected, or are most relevant, after an analysis.

 ### 3.1.
 General design

 While `KPopTwist` implements a one-shot operation (generating a twister), `KPopCount`, `KPopCountDB` and `KPopTwistDB` need to be versatile and perform a number of complex tasks, ranging from householding management of spectra and twisted spectra to complex operations that are an essential component of larger workflows.